slphyy/webptopngconverter/README.md

 When you are in the setup of ImageMagick, make sure the option **Add application directory to your system path** is marked.

+### How to use it

+Drag the batch file to the folder where the webp files are located and run it, when the script is finished it will show "Conversion complete!" as a message.

 ```
 @echo off
 setlocal enabledelayedexpansion